 Industry minister Mohamad Hidayat told the reporters that Volkswagen Group will build the new car plant in Cikampek, West Java but he declined to say how many vehicles will produce.
 Volkswagen will announce the plan in November or December, but declined to say what sum of money will be invested.
 The 200 million euro investment is a personal estimate of the industry minister and not the official number from the company.

 Volkswagen is planning to expand its presence in South East Asian markets in order to become the largest carmaker in the world and overtake GM and Toyota.
 For those who don’t know, Volkswagen aims to sell 10 million cars per year by 2018.Read the entire article Volkswagen Group is planning to build a plant in Indonesia

-Suzuki Motor Corp is making a JPY60-billion ($611.4 million) investment to construct a new passenger car factory in Indonesia.
-Suzuki spokesman Ei Mochizuki told Reuters that the carmaker plans to build small cars in Indonesia based on its fuel-efficient 660cc mini car "Wagon R".
+Suzuki Motor Corp. is making a JPY60-billion ($611.4 million) investment to construct a new passenger car plant in Indonesia.
+Suzuki spokesman Ei Mochizuki told Reuters that the Japanese carmaker is planning to build small cars in Indonesia based on its fuel-efficient 660-cc "Wagon R" mini car.
 Suzuki is Japan's fourth largest carmaker in terms of sales volume.

-Mochizuki said that carmaker will be exchanging the 660cc engine for powerplants with a bigger displacement.
+According to Mochizuki, the Japanese carmaker will be exchanging the 660 cc engine for powerplants with a bigger displacement.
 Suzuki currently owns and operates a car plant in the country.

 Indonesia recently signed into law a Low Cost Green Car (LCGC) program aimed at promoting small cars, although it is on hold pending review.Read the entire article Suzuki to build new passenger car plant in Indonesia